 With Bethlehem again living up to its name, Naomi and her daughters-in-law quickly prepared to travel there.
-Bags packed and journey just begun, Naomi stopped and said to them, “It will be better for you to return to your families than to continue with me.
-There is more for you here than there is there.”
+Bags packed and the journey just begun, Naomi stopped and said to them, “It will be better for you to return to your families than to continue with me.
+There is more for you here than there is in Bethlehem.”

 No Longer Naomi